 A dedicated organization was established within the Personnel Department in 2007.
 It is now part of the Human Resources and Interpersonal Relationships Development Department, where it is actively working to promote female participation in the workplace.

 As well as company-wide education and specialized training according to occupation, we aim to create a workplace environment that nurtures female employees and the continued development of their abilities via positive action.
 We are carrying out training for female employees and their supervisors according to the issues relevant to each occupation and job class.

-Training and strengthening management employees
+Training and strengthening of managers